TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-The nonce is only one of the variables that we need to craft the valid NoncePwd.
+The nonce is just one of the variables needed to craft a valid `NoncePwd`.

-Now, we need to convert the base64 server-passphrase value to hex.
+Now, we need to convert the base64 `server-passphrase` value to hex.

-(Important to remark that during this process we need to mantain the Burp Suite interception, because the nonce value is dynamic for every login request)
+(It's important to keep the Burp Suite interception active because the nonce value is dynamically generated for each login attempt.)

-We can do it with CyberChef:
+We can do it with [CyberChef](https://cyberchef.org/):

 <br />